CP1404/Practicals/prac_05/README.md

 Now, make that label smaller so that it only takes up 10% of the vertical space.
 **Hint**: The existing `status_text` label only takes up 20% of the space.

-## Game, Set, Match
+## Wimbledon

 File: `wimbledon.py`

+**Remember to include your estimate and actual time in the module docstring.**

 Save the [wimbledon.csv](wimbledon.csv) data file provided.
 This is based on
 [the Wikipedia entry Wimbledon gentlemen's singles champions](https://en.wikipedia.org/wiki/List_of_Wimbledon_gentlemen%27s_singles_champions)
 .

-Write a program to read this file, process the data and display processed information.
+Write a program to read this file, process the data and display processed information:

 - the champions and how many times they have won.
 - the countries of the champions in alphabetical order